Bundesamt für Seeschifffahrt und Hydrographie

 The responsibilities between a ship and a port facility or another ship have to be established in the Declaration of Security.
 This holds in particular for a shift in responsibilities, for the various security levels and for dealings with ships and port facilities that are not bound by the ISPS requirements.
 At the same time, the requirements of the ISPS-Codes need to be complied with.

-The German flag state sets mandatory requirements for the Declaration of Security with section 1 of § 9 of the "See-Eigensicherungsverordnung" (Ordinance on Shipboard Security Measures, SeeEigensichV); please see the DoS Overview.
-The following specimens comply with the requirements of Verkehrsblatt 13/2004 (in German only):
+The German flag state sets mandatory requirements in case a Declaration of Security with section 1 of § 9 of the "See-Eigensicherungsverordnung" (Ordinance on Shipboard Security Measures, SeeEigensichV) is required: